- 1 Buying Your Treadmill

 - DON’T make your decision based on just one person’s opinion.

-- DO look at many sources available online such as Fitnessequipmentslab.com, About.com, Epinions, Bizrate and Consumer Guide online ( now part of www.howstuffworks.com).
+- DO look at many sources available online such as Fitnessequipmentslab.com, Dotdash.com, and Howstuffworks.com

 - DON’T get hung up on the specs and horsepower ratings (we’ll explain in more detail below).